 The Bodhisatta was once an ascetic.
 He lived in a forest with a pigeon, snake, jackal, and bear as neighbors.
 One day these animals all suffered misfortune, so they fasted to calm their emotions.
 That same day a private Buddha (those who reach enlightenment on their own and do not teach the path to others) told the Bodhisatta that one day he would become a Buddha and he needed to subdue his pride, and.
 In the end, they all had spiritual breakthroughs.

 The Bodhisatta was once a golden peacock.
 He lived deep in the Himalayas and many hunters tried to snare him for their king, but because he chanted spells every day he was protected.
-One day a hunter brought a peahen to the Bodhisatta’s home making him get seized by lust and lose his protection, thus getting caught in the snare.
+One day a hunter brought a peahen to the Bodhisatta’s home making him feel lust and lose his protection, thus getting caught in the snare.
 But the hunter repented and set him free.

 (Duplicate of Jataka #283) The Bodhisatta was once a tree fairy.
 A clever boar met some others who were attacked by a tiger every morning.
 The clever boar managed to kill the tiger and his friend, a wicked false ascetic who also ate their meat, and the other boars made him their king.
 The Bodhisatta praised the boars for working together in unity.